Zeus2oo1/Zeus2oo1/README.md

 <h3 align="left">Current Focus:</h3>
 <p>
-  Currently, I’m working on a **Unity-based project** where I am exploring **game development**, focusing on creating immersive 3D environments and interactive gameplay mechanics.
-I'm also diving deeper into **machine learning** to incorporate AI elements and procedural generation into my projects.
+  Currently, I’m working on a Unity-based project where I am exploring game development, focusing on creating immersive 3D environments and interactive gameplay mechanics.
+I'm also diving deeper into machine learning and deep learning to incorporate AI elements and procedural generation into my projects.
 </p>

 ---